 - American Sign Language (ASL) interpreters

-Closed captioning is the method many viewers who are Deaf use to watch TV or movies.
+Other viewers watch TV or movies with closed captioning (CC).
 When people turn on the closed caption feature on their televisions, part of the screen shows the visual elements of the show.
 The other part of the screen shows text that:

 - Displays all dialogue